f5devcentral/f5-big-iq-lab/docs/startup.rst

 Manage SSH Keys
 ---------------

-.. note:: You can also use the **Web Shell** to get to the system's terminals of this lab.
+.. note:: You can also use the **Web Shell** to get to the system's terminals of this lab *(if you use the Web Shell, login as f5student first: su - f5student)*

 1. Generate Key pair